ben-wangz/blog/docs/src/articles/kubernetes/argocd/argo-workflows/publish-container-image.md

 ## prepare

-1. k8s is ready
-2. argo workflows is ready
+1. argo workflows is ready
-3. the storage class named `local-disks` is ready
+2. the storage class named `local-disks` is ready

 ## demo